Paraguay (South America)Advice for All Destinations Vaccinations Malaria Other Health Risks Alerts News

 - Selectively advised vaccines - only for those individuals at highest risk: none.

-Yellow fever vaccination certificate required for travellers aged 1 year or over arriving from countries with risk of yellow fever transmission.
+Yellow fever vaccination certificate required for travellers aged 1 year or over arriving from Brazil, Bolivia, Peru, and Venezuela, and for travellers having transited for more than 24 hours in those countries.

 Notes on the diseases mentioned above